isomerpages/sciencecentre-emag/pages/Decoding AI.md

 by Lydia Konig and Joyce Sia.
 The episode graphics were designed by Vanessa Ng and Jamie Uy.
 The podcast cover art was illustrated by Vikki Li Qi.
 The background music "Data Flow" and "Spatial" was created by Fugu Vibes.
-Special thanks to Dr. Ayesha for coming on the show.</p>
+Special thanks to Dr. Khanna for coming on the show.</p>
 </div>
 </details>
 </div>